 Really there are two questions you might want to ask- How do I move to Italy?
 And How can I stay in Italy indefinitely?
 You might think they go hand in hand, but really moving to Italy is all about what is the best visa for you to get, and staying in Italy leads to a much more complex set of questions regarding what permesso di soggiorno you can get.
-While I go in-depth into all the options in my Moving to Italy Guide, I want to give you all a quick look at some of the ways you can move to Italy.

 Every individual will have a different path to the easiest way to start a life in Italy, but there are a few starting points to explore.
 I’ll be honest upfront- moving to Italy gets easier depending on your financial standing.
 Even for the easiest way to get in, you will need a little money to help you get started.
 You may think your skills and work experience could easily set you up for a job in Italy- but it is less about this and more about your flexibility.
 If you really want to see how you can move to Italy, you will need to be open to changes, and accepting of certain situations.